seanie12/mrqa/README.md

 ### Option 2: Download the original data

-- Download the data by `running shell file`.
+- Download the data by running shell file.
 - Then run the code.
 Preprocessed train data will be created before training (It will takes quite a long time)

 ```bash